ColeKainz/DUWebsite/pages/01.home/_promotion/swing-list.md

 ---
 list:
     -
-        text: "Princess Twilight Sparkle is a super smart pony\r\nand a natural born leader.
-She is good at helping\r\nher pony friends use their skills and talents to get \r\nthe job done, while discovering new things about\r\nherself and all her amazing friends!"
+        text: "Delta Upsilon is a place for young men to develop their\r\ncharacter and skills through planning and holding events,\r\nparticipating in philanthropies and volunteering, and\r\npushing themselves to grow."
         picture:
             user/pages/01.home/_promotion/home2.jpg:
                 name: home2.jpg